 When designing questions, a known problem is the façade effect.
-The responders tend to understand what the researcher wants to find out and give “politically correct answers”.
+The responders tend to understand what the researcher wants to discover and give “politically correct answers”.
 Although it might be difficult, there are ways to circumvent that.
-It’ all in mastering the words and the language in such a manner that the answer reflects what you want to find out, without letting the responder understand what you’re after.
+It’s all in mastering the words and the language so that the answer reflects what you want to find out without letting the responder understand what you’re after.

 One of the most powerful things you can do, on which many forget to act, is the simple frame of the questionnaire.
 Mention, either verbally or in writing, that the questionnaire is not intended to measure correctness, but rather preferences and tendencies, if you’re doing a psychological survey rather than a knowledge or a performance review.
-This can be done more easily with structured or semi-structured interviews.
+Of course, this can be done more efficiently with structured or semi-structured interviews.
 But for the larger frame, I’ll refer to any kind of questionnaire design.

-One way of measuring the impact of façade effect is to build into the instrument a lying scale, that is, something which will measure through specific items one’s tendency to lie.
+One way of measuring the impact of the façade effect is to build into the instrument a lying scale, which will measure one’s tendency to lie through specific items.
 But that may be too complex for some.
-A simple way is to put key-questions, in different parts of the questionnaire.
+So instead, a simple way is to put critical questions in different parts of the questionnaire.
 That is, to ask the same things twice, in two different ways.
-If you put two-three of these questions and the answers do not match, you have reason to believe the responder was not honest/serious in completing the questionnaire.
+Then, if you put two-three of these questions and the answers do not match, you have reason to believe the responder was not honest/serious in completing the questionnaire.

 Another way is to measure multiple dimensions / psychological scales with the same item.
-The risk is that the item will not be interpreted the same way by everyone and it can’t generate any pure correlations, but CPI, one of the most appreciated personality inventories does it.
+Of course, the risk is that the item will not be interpreted the same way by everyone, and it can’t generate any pure correlations.
+Still, CPI, one of the most appreciated personality inventories, does it.
 And it does it very well.

 You can also do it with different choices for the same item.
 For example: